-U.S. EPA's Clean Power Plan; 111(d) Rules
+U.S. EPA's Clean Power Plan -- 111(d) Rules

 On June 2, 2014, the U.S. Environmental Protection Agency, under the authority of the Clean Air Act, proposed rules to reduce carbon pollution from existing electricity-generating power plants.
 Termed the Clean Power Plan, it requires each state to develop a unique state-specific plan to achieve carbon reduction targets by 2030.

-Ohio EPA is working closely with the Public Utilities Commission of Ohio (PUCO) and is collecting input from interested parties on how this rule package would affect Ohio.
-All comments received will be considered as Ohio EPA and PUCO develop the State's comments to U.S. EPA on this plan.
-The state must submit comments to U.S. EPA by Dec.
+Ohio EPA worked closely with the Public Utilities Commission of Ohio (PUCO) and collected input from interested parties on how this rule package would affect Ohio.
+All comments received were considered as Ohio EPA and PUCO developed comments to U.S. EPA on this plan.
+Comments on the proposed plan were due to U.S. EPA by Dec.
 1, 2014.